 Regulation and safety of client deposits

 How can I be sure that Dukascopy Bank is really a Swiss bank regulated by FINMA?

 Is there any guarantee on my deposits with Dukascopy Bank?

 Dukascopy Bank is, like all banks and securities dealers in Switzerland, mandatory signatory of the "Swiss banks and securities dealers' agreement regarding deposits protection".
-Client's deposits are protected by Swiss government in the amount of CHF 100’000 for each client.
+Client's deposits are protected in the amount of CHF 100’000 for each client.
 Deposit Protection is explained in details here .